 What's happened

-A judge in North Dakota has indicated he will sign an order requiring Greenpeace entities to pay $345 million to Energy Transfer, following a 2016-2017 pipeline protest.
-The case, involving defamation and other claims, is expected to be appealed.
-Greenpeace says it cannot afford the damages and plans to challenge the ruling.
+A North Dakota court has indicated it will sign an order requiring Greenpeace entities to pay over $340 million to Energy Transfer following a 2016-2017 pipeline protest.
+The case, involving defamation and related claims, is expected to be appealed.
+Greenpeace states it cannot afford the damages and plans to challenge the ruling.

 What's behind the headline?